Seattle–Bainbridge Island ferry

 The Seattle–Bainbridge ferry is a ferry route across Puget Sound between Seattle and Bainbridge Island, Washington.
 The route was called the Seattle–Winslow ferry before the city of Winslow annexed the rest of the island and changed its name.
 Since 1951 the only ferries employed on the route have belonged to the Washington state ferry system, currently the largest ferry system in the United States.
+The Seattle–Bainbridge Island route is the busiest in the system and was used by over 4.9 million total passengers in 2024.

 Description

 This ferry route is 8.6 mi long, with terminals at Colman Dock in Seattle and on Bainbridge Island, at Winslow.
 Next to the Winslow terminal is Eagle Harbor, the main shipyard for the Washington State Ferry system.
+The Seattle–Bainbridge Island route is the busiest in the Washington State Ferries system.
+In 2024, it carried a total of 4.9 million passengers, of which 2.1 million were walk-ons.
+A total of 1.6 million vehicles were carried, ranking third in the system.

 History

 Before ferries were dominant on Puget Sound, the route was served by passenger and freight-carrying steamboats.
 The wooden steamship Florence K served the route for the Eagle Harbor Transportation Co., until 1915 when the company put the new steamer Bainbridge on the route, and shifted Florence K to the Seattle–Port Washington route.